dogtagpki/pki/docs/admin/Nuxwdog.md

 # pki-server nuxwdog-disable                       # To disable for all instances
 (OR)
-# pki-server instnace-nuxwdog-disable <instance>   # For specific instance
+# pki-server instance-nuxwdog-disable <instance>   # For a specific instance

 # systemctl start pki-tomcatd@<font color="red">pki-tomcat</font>.service